AkshankTyagi/UVS3/README.md

 ## Method
-1. Satellite position and velocity is calculated from TLE propagation using [sgp4](https://pypi.org/project/sgp4/) library.
+1. Satellite position and velocity is calculated from TLE propagation using [sgp4](https://pypi.org/project/sgp4/) library at the current time.
-2. Right Ascension(RA) and declination(DEC) are derived from the velocity vector.
+2. Right Ascension(RA) and declination(DEC) are derived from the velocity vector after certain regular time intervals which represents 1 frame.
 3. Retrieve those star details that falls within a threshold magnitude and a Field of View defined by the camera.
 4. Obtain the starlight function (Intrinsic spectra) for each star in the FOV, Scale it to Number of photons recieved per area of detector.
 5. Plot and animate the satellite position around the earth and the starfield view as seen by the satellite.
 6. Plot the number of photons vs wavelength for all stars per FOV
-7. Plot absorption spectra for star light as it would like spread over a spectroscopic detector.
+7. Plot absorption spectra for star light as it would look like spread over a spectroscopic detector.
 &nbsp;